ARCX-OFFICIAL/less-simple-banking/README.md

 ## Features

-Alongside the features in simple-banking, this has added the option for an account to become a public company, and allows for the buying of these company's shares by any account.
+Alongside the features in Simple Banking, this has added the option for an account to become a public company, and allows for the purchase of these companies' shares by any account.

 ## Next Update

 The next update will be adding automatic share price tracking and line charts.

 We... hope.
 Hope.
+LOL.